 The most recent over-the-air update for the Nexus 9, the one that totally wasn't what you were actually waiting for, has apparently bricked the device for some owners.
 A couple folks affected by this 5.0.2 issue have taken to Google's product forums to ask what gives.

 The person who opened this thread was told to perform a factory reset in recovery mode (as well as the bootloader, which has a separate factory reset option).
+It didn't fix things.
+Nor did it work for our very own Cameron Summerson, who went through this headache this morning.
+He was able to fix his Nexus 9 only after flashing the factory image manually.
 Read More

 When we buy gadgets, it's usually with the expectation that their useful lifetime will carry us at least until we're ready to replace them, and hopefully well beyond.
 Most people assume their smartphones should last at least two years, in part because contract customers in the US are accustomed to unreasonably high upgrade prices for mid-term upgrades, and also because most manufacturers have adopted yearly release cycles that fit well with this pace.
+The expectations for tablets aren't as well defined, but most customers seem to want about 3 years or so.
+Even when we're done with a device, we want to be the ones to end the relationship, rather than wake up and find our hardware dead beyond hope.
 Read More

 If you own a Sony SmartWatch, you may want to ignore the impending update to the SmartWatch app on the Play Store right now.
 Some users are reporting that, after updating the required app, their watches are experiencing random reboots, notifications no longer working, and random disconnects.
 We've reached out to Sony for comment, but so far we've heard nothing back.